peterkeller/peterkeller.github.io/_posts/2016-03-19-share-volume-with-docker-on-macos.md

 {% endhighlight %}

-Note, that `DEVICE` must correspond to the logical name of the shared folder defined in VirtualBox.
+Note, that `DEVICE` must correspond to the logical name of the shared folder defined in VirtualBox above.
 If you missed the name, then following error message is returned:

 {% highlight sh %}
 docker@default:~$ sudo mount -t vboxsf -o defaults,uid=`id -u docker`,gid=`id -g docker` \